Where to Sit at Rate Field

 Working from the field up:

 Main Level (100s).
 Scout Seats and Diamond Suites in the lowest rows directly behind home plate (a premium all-inclusive product, detailed below).
-Lower Box and Premium Box wrap from the third-base foul pole around home plate and out to the right-field foul pole, numbered roughly 104 (left-field corner) through 162 (right-field corner) counter-clockwise as viewed from home plate.
-Lower Reserved sits behind the Lower Box rows toward the back of the main bowl.
+The lower-bowl seats wrap from the third-base foul pole around home plate to the right-field foul pole, numbered roughly 104 at the right-field corner (first-base side) through 162 at the left-field corner (third-base side).
+The Sox split that bowl into named tiers on their pricing page: the Diamond, Platinum, Gold, and Silver Box tiers across the infield, Field Box and Lower Box toward the midfield corners, and Lower Reserved and Outfield Reserved in the corners.
 Outfield seating in the 100s includes the bullpen-adjacent sections (the home bullpen sits in front of sections 156-158; the visitors’ bullpen sits in front of sections 104-105).

 Club Level (300s).
 Mid-bowl club seats above the main concourse with access to the indoor club lounges, padded chairs, and in-seat service.
 Sections numbered in the 300s.
 The Stadium Club, Rate Club, and Goose Island premium spaces all connect to seats on this level.